Oswald Peraza Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.2 K/9, which ranks 24th in the league.
+- The Royals pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Royals' 5.17 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.18).

-- The righty last pitched on Saturday against the Tampa Bay Rays, when he tossed six innings, allowing two earned runs while giving up five hits.
+- Royals pitchers combine to give up 117 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- The 25-year-old has amassed a 5.40 ERA and 12.6 strikeouts per nine innings across three games this season, while giving up a batting average of .246 to opposing hitters.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw eight innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.